Bird Fact File: Blue Tits

 Population Status:Stable

-Blue Tits are one of the most charming and recognisable birds in UK gardens.
-With their vibrant plumage and their energetic antics, these little birds never fail to bring a smile to bird watchers faces.
-They’re a delightful sight, flitting around trees and feeders, always on the move.
-The Latin for Blue tits is Cyanistes caeruleus, and they are apart of the Paridae or Tit family.
-There are approximately 3.3 million breeding pairs in the UK, extending between 20-40 million across Europe.
+Blue Tits are the most beautiful and recognisable birds in our gardens.
+With their bright colours and their silly antics they never fail to put a smile on your face.
+They’re a joy to watch flitting around trees and feeders, always on the move.
+The Latin for Blue tits is Cyanistes caeruleus and they are part of the Paridae or Tit family.
+There are approximately 3.3 million breeding pairs in the UK and 20-40 million across Europe.

 Blue Tit Size